julianstanley/gfpopgui/docs/timeline/CBP/may25_may31.md

 Finally, this week has really increased my appreciation for using issues, branches, and pull requests.
 In fact, I think I've been using them a lot more than most users (hopefully not too much!)

-Just this week, I opened 12 issues in gfpop-gui, as well as [one in gfpop](https://github.com/vrunge/gfpop/issues/11), [one in shinytest](https://github.com/rstudio/shinytest/issues/312), and one in [visNetwork](https://github.com/datastorm-open/visNetwork/issues/377), and also [commented on some in golem](https://github.com/ThinkR-open/golem/issues/263).
+Just this week, I opened 12 issues in gfpopgui, as well as [one in gfpop](https://github.com/vrunge/gfpop/issues/11), [one in shinytest](https://github.com/rstudio/shinytest/issues/312), and one in [visNetwork](https://github.com/datastorm-open/visNetwork/issues/377), and also [commented on some in golem](https://github.com/ThinkR-open/golem/issues/263).

 I think that creating issues for my own repository has been a fantastic way to keep track of my progress and thoughts, which has helped me be more focused and productive.
 And creating issues in other repositories, as well as participating in conversations in the [RStudio community forums](https://community.rstudio.com) has really helped me to connect with the open-source community, and think more critically about how to ask good questions and contribute thoughtfully.